ybrid/player-interaction/doc/INTERACTION.md

 http://anyserverhostname.com/stream.mp3
 ```

-To use advanced features like skipping and others the player needs to implement the **control interface** of
+The player needs to implement the service's control interface to use advanced features like swapping and
-the service.
-This enables to send commands to the service that directly influence the behaviour of the
+others.
+Implementing it enables to send commands to the service that directly influence the behavior of
-delivered stream.
-That being said, a player that implemented the control interface is somehow comparable to a
+the delivered stream.
+That being said, a player that implemented the **control interface** is somehow
-**remote control for the service**.
+comparable to a **remote control for the service**.

 If the control interface was implemented the player would need to request the stream slightly different: